Apply

 SoCoBio DTP offers UKRI-funded studentships which include tuition fees at the UK rate plus a tax-free maintenance stipend to support living costs, and an annual Research Training Support Grant (RTSG).

-SoCoBio also welcome international applicants and will fund full overseas fees but the number of international studentships awarded per cohort is capped by UKRI at 30% per cohort.
-We also accept applications from international students with independently sourced bursaries to cover the difference between home and overseas fee rates.
+SoCoBio DTP welcomes international applicants and will fund full overseas fees but the number of international studentships awarded per cohort is capped by UKRI at 30% per cohort.

 Further information on eligibility for international students can be found on the UKRI website: International Eligibility Guidance